sveronneau/http-to-https/myimage/Readme.md

 Step 5: Expose a Service where port is 80 and target port is 80.

-Step 6: Create an Ingress Loadbalancer with an Frontedn SSl policy container your site certificate
+Step 6: Create an Ingress Loadbalancer with an Frontend SSL Policy containing your site certificates.

 Step 7: Test it out.